-On February 21, 2018, the Company completed the acquisition of a portfolio of critical metal properties (the "Properties") from Gecko Namibia (Pty) Ltd. ("Gecko Namibia") in consideration for the issuance of 64,000,000 common shares of Namibia Critical Metals at \$0.05 per share for total consideration of \$3,200,000 ("Property Acquisition").
-Namibia Critical Metals has acquired Gecko Namibia's 95% interest in a portfolio of exploration properties consisting of 13 exploration prospecting licences ("EPLs") two of which are pending and one mineral deposit retention licence ("MDRL").
+On February 21, 2018, the Company completed the acquisition of a portfolio of critical metal properties (the "Properties") from Gecko Namibia (Pty) Ltd. ("Gecko Namibia") in consideration for the issuance of 64,000,000 common shares of the Company at \$0.05 per share for total consideration of \$3,200,000.
+The Company has acquired Gecko Namibia's 95% interest in a portfolio of exploration properties consisting of 13 exploration prospecting licences ("EPLs").

 The Company determined and classified this transaction as an acquisition of a group of assets and not a business combination under IFRS 3.
+The following properties were acquired as part of this transaction: